Northern parula: Breeding

+Food and feeding

 The northern parula forages mostly or entirely on terrestrial invertebrates.
 Prey items include spiders, damselflies, locusts, bugs, grasshoppers, aphids, beetles, caterpillars, flies, wasps, bees, and ants.
 Regardless of season, caterpillars and spiders are consumed most often.
 During the winter, the northern parula consumes more beetles and occasionally forages on berries, seeds, and nectar.
 This species primarily captures prey from vegetation by a hover-glean method, however this species is versatile in using a variety of foraging methods.
 It may make short flights from a perch to snatch prey in mid-flight or even hang upside-down to forage.
 It is most often seen foraging in the mid- to upper canopy levels of vegetation.
 Though most foraging activity occurs in arboreal vegetation, this species occasionally forages on or around the ground as well.

 A northern parula from Augusta, Georgia was found to be a host of an intestinal acanthocephalan worm, Apororhynchus amphistomi.

-Northern parulas will occasionally hybridize with yellow-throated warblers, resulting in a hybrid species known as Sutton's warblers.